MicrosoftDocs/sdk-api/sdk-api-src/content/userenv/nf-userenv-getprofilesdirectorya.md

 If the buffer specified by <i>lpProfilesDir</i> is not large enough or <i>lpProfilesDir</i> is <b>NULL</b>, the function fails and this parameter receives the necessary buffer size, including the terminating null character.

-#### - lpProfilesDir [out]

-Type: <b>LPTSTR</b>

-A pointer to a buffer that, when this function returns successfully, receives the path to the profiles directory.
-Set this value to <b>NULL</b> to determine the required size of the buffer.

 ## -returns